Tag Archives: semantics

 • Prime numbers and scales

--> How our scales were created
+-> How musical scales evolved

 The author